Coastal-class ferry: Acquisition and service

 Coastal Renaissance and Coastal Inspiration operate on the Duke Point to Tsawwassen route.
 Coastal Celebration serves the Swartz Bay to Tsawwassen route.
-Coastal Renaissance at one time operated from Horseshoe Bay to Departure Bay, but has been reassigned.
+Coastal Renaissance also serves the Horseshoe Bay to Departure Bay route during peak seasons.

 On December 20, 2011, Coastal Inspiration collided with the terminal at Duke Point while travelling at 5 kn, damaging the lower vehicle ramp at the terminal and causing damage to the vessel.
 16 were injured in the collision and the bow door, the starboard side shell, and the rubbing plate on the ship were damaged.
 Coastal Inspiration was then redirected to the Departure Bay terminal with the assistance of a tugboat to disembark passengers and vehicles.
 The ship was out of service for 122 days.
 The cause of the crash was later found to be crew error.

 In August 2023, Coastal Renaissance suffered an issue with her drive motor, and the vessel was removed from service for extensive repairs.
 The vessel's return to service was delayed at least twice.
 Repairs are estimated to have cost approximately $3 million.
 She returned to service on March 4, 2024, after being out of service for just under seven months.